EdgarLozano185519/100-Days-of-Python/r1-log.md

 That lead me to create a umbrella alert app.
 When ran, the application will check a weather api, and notify you if you need an umbrella via text message.
 It's a simple app, but I'm glad this gives me an opportunity to learn about APIs.
 ### R1D37
 Today I wrote a cool app to track stock for Tesla from last two days.
 [View readme.](projects-source/day37/stock-news/readme.md)
+### R1D38
+Most of what I did today was to learn about sending requests.
+I learned about post, delete, put, and basic get requests.
+The API I learned from is Pixela, an app which allows someone to track an activity.

+I learned to create a user, create a graph, and create an entry for the activity.
+Also, deleting an entry is learned.
+This program could be extened beyond what I did here, but that's what I did today.
+Very productive!